What Proof/Evidence Do You Need To Claim For Loss Of Earnings?

 However, there are certain circumstances that are awarded exceptions to this limitation period.
 These include:

-- Those who lack the mental capacity to make a claim for themselves.
-For these claimants, an indefinite suspension is applied to the time limit.
+- Those who lack the mental capacity to make a claim for themselves, causing a suspension to the time limit.
 During this period, a court-appointed litigation friend can make the claim on their behalf.
 Should this mental capacity be regained, the injured party will have 3 years from their recovery date to start the process if a claim was not made for them.

-- Those under the age of 18.
-These claimants have the time limit paused until they turn 18.
-Before this date, a litigation friend could start the claiming process on their behalf.
+- Those under the age of 18 cannot make their own claim.
+Before they turn 18, the claim can be started by a litigation friend.
 If a claim was not made before their 18th birthday, the injured party will have 3 years from that date to start legal proceedings.

 If you have any questions about making a loss of earnings claim, please contact an advisor from our team.
 In addition to assessing the value of your potential compensation for loss of earnings, they can check to see if you are still within the limitation period.